kaeedo/Scrutiny/README.md

 <details>
   <summary><i>Click</i> for F# documentation</summary>

-Define one `page` object for each st ate in your UI.
+Define one `page` object for each state in your UI.
 A state can be anything from a page, or an individual modal, or the same page as a different state, but altered, for example a logged in user.

 The possible custom operations are: